 Bromello is an elegant font, which is slightly heavier than other script fonts on this list.
 The upper hand of using this style is you can use it for smaller and bigger projects.
 The strokes and letters have perfect kerning and are legible on any medium.

 8. Strawberry Blossom

 Strawberry Blossom has stunning curlicues that aren’t too dominating on any medium.
 The timeless appeal of this font for your Cricut designs also looks elegant and girlish.
 If you run a jewelry line or cosmetics company, use Strawberry Blossom for your branding and marketing collateral.

 9. Vintage Party

-Avaline boasts of slender strokes that make it perfect for feminine brands and projects with a female audience demographic.
+Avaline boasts of slender strokes that make it perfect for feminine clothing brands or any project with a female audience.
 Though this is a script font, the letters are kerned so well between each other that it’s perfect to use even on bigger offline and online design projects.
 Finally, the pretty dots and teardrop-shaped elements at the tip of the strokes make this style more appealing.